Disability in North Korea

 Reliable information about disability in North Korea, like other information about social conditions in the country, is difficult to find.
 As of 2016, North Korea is a signatory to the United Nations Convention on the Rights of Persons with Disabilities.

 Under Kim Il Sung, disabled veterans enjoyed a high social status.
 A factory to employ disabled soldiers was established in 1970.
-Life for the other disabled under Kim Il Sung was "sad, if not horrible", according to North Korea scholar Fyodor Tertitskiy.
+Life for other disabled people under Kim Il Sung was "sad, if not horrible", according to North Korea scholar Fyodor Tertitskiy.
 In 1998, the Korean Association for Supporting the Disabled was established, later renamed the Korean Federation for the Protection of the Disabled, to represent the rights and interests of people with disabilities with support from the Ministry of Public Health.

 Disability rights conventions

 As a state party to the International Covenant on Economic, Social and Cultural Rights (ICESCR), the Convention on the Rights of the Child (CRC), and the Convention on the Rights of Persons with Disabilities (CRPD), North Korea has international obligations to refrain from discriminating against its people based on disability (among others).
 Under Article 2 of the CRC, "States Parties shall respect and ensure the rights set forth in the present Convention to each child within their jurisdiction without discrimination of any kind, irrespective of the child's or their parent's or legal guardian's race, colour, sex, language, religion, political or other opinion, national, ethnic or social origin, property, disability, birth or other status" (emphasis added).

 North Korea ratified CRPD in December 2016.

 In May 2017 the United Nations special rapporteur on the rights of people with disabilities made a first official visit of eight days to North Korea.
 At a news conference at the end of her visit, the rapporteur, Catalina Devandas Aguilar, called for more attention to be given to disabled people in the country.